| NAME | TP | - | M# | SER | - | BLK | - | MF | SERIAL # |

 "Training Bomber"

-Contributor - Grove C. Johnson (Pilot - Shown Above)
+Info Contributor - Grove C. Johnson

 Send e-mail